edinburgh-napier/set09121/lectures/lecture5.md

     - Hit points.
     - etc.
 - The key is to keep the game entity abstract and simple. <!-- .element: class="fragment" -->
-    - We can extend the abstract class.
+- We can extend the entity class using inheritance or composition. <!-- .element: class="fragment" -->
-    - We can add extra properties as needed.
-    - We can also add components to add properties.

 ---